TSGCFO/RpmMotors/replit.md

 Changelog:
 - July 05, 2025.
 Initial setup
 - July 05, 2025.
 Updated "Our Story" section on About page with new founding date (April 2025) and refreshed company narrative
+- July 05, 2025.
+Revised "Our Story" section to remove specific founding date, keeping the focus on mission and values

 ## User Preferences